The BEST Mexican Hot Chocolate

 Some are vegan and non-gmo certified, and others though they don’t contain dairy in their ingredients list, are not certified vegan.

-Most Popular Mexican Hot Chocolate Brands
+Most Popular Mexican Chocolate Brands for Hot Chocolate

 Abuelita Hot Chocolate